LT-IntroToAI-SY2526/assignment-1-johnsyslo/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+It was good, I've used python before and has always been smooth.
+I worked a lot with Javascript before so the open syntax compared to Javascripts closed object oriented is different.

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+I inputted the prompts that gave details such as who, how, why, the length, and extra details.
+The AI returned a good response with good problems due to the good prompts I gave it.
+Leaving it not open ended for it to fill it in.

 3. **What concepts were most challenging?** How did AI help you understand them?
+My most difficult concept was

 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?